-Kaspersky Embedded Systems Security can convert events in application logs into formats supported by the syslog server so that those events can be transmitted and successfully recognized by the SIEM server.
+Kaspersky Security for Windows Server can convert events in application logs into formats supported by the syslog server so that those events can be transmitted and successfully recognized by the SIEM server.
 The application supports conversion into structured data format and into JSON format.